auth0/docs/articles/tokens/concepts/refresh-token-rotation.md

 ---
 # Refresh Token Rotation

-Refresh Token rotation provides greater security by issuing a new Refresh Token with each request made to Auth0 for a new Access Token by a client using Refresh Tokens.
-Rotation consists of issuing a new token and invalidating its predecessor.
+Refresh Token rotation consists of issuing a new token and invalidating its predecessor.
 By rotating the Refresh Token, the risk of a compromised Refresh Token is greatly reduced.
-Refresh Token rotation in Auth0 is built in conformance with the [OAuth 2.0 BCP](https://tools.ietf.org/html/draft-ietf-oauth-security-topics-13#section-4.12).

 Refresh Token rotation is supported in conjunction with the following flows:
 * OAuth2 Authorization Code Flow